VolairLabs/Volair/README.md

 ### Memory

 Humans have an incredible capacity for context length, which reflects their comprehensive context awareness and consistently produces superior results.
-In Upsonic, our memory system adeptly handles complex workflows, delivering highly personalized outcomes.
+In Volair, our memory system adeptly handles complex workflows, delivering highly personalized outcomes.
 It seamlessly remembers prior tasks and preferences, ensuring optimal performance.
 You can confidently set up memory settings within AgentConfiguration, leveraging the agent_id system.
 Agents, each with their distinct personality, are uniquely identified by their ID, ensuring precise and efficient execution.

 ```python